erictleung/data-science-resources/README.md

   The Pulitzer prizewinner shares his advice for pleasing readers, editors and yourself.
 - [Science Writing: Guidelines and Guidelines][scicommzimmer] - Notes from Carl Zimmer on writing about science, medicine, and the environment.
+- [Write the Paper First][writepaper] - Argues that "writing now is a favor to yourself" and the benefits of clear writing for organizing thoughts early.

 [people-wiki]: https://en.wikipedia.org/wiki/People_skills
 [questionevans]: https://jvns.ca/blog/good-questions/